-Summer is fast approaching and many parents have already planned activities and camps for their children.
+Summer is fast approaching and many parents have already planned activities and camps for their children, or they’re in the process of planning or recalibrating given the pandemic.
 We know that summer is the ultimate freedom, the time for exploration and play, the time to finally unwind from the busy school year.
 So how do you maintain your child’s academic skills while enjoying the freedom and playfulness of summer vacation?
 A critical part of summer planning relates to academics and keeping students’ skills not only intact, but also progressing.
 Each year, we observe that some of our own students slide back several weeks or months when summer vacation does not include any academic practice.
 While many students can recover fairly quickly during the fall, this summer slide is an unnecessary setback that can negatively impact a student’s confidence and make going back to school more difficult.

 But a balance can be achieved to keep those learning muscles strong while still allowing for some rest and recovery.
 We view learning as a marathon, not a sprint, and the current school year schedule makes that tricky.
 With proper planning and collaboration, parents can help their children to maintain a successful position without creating a household battle.

 So how do you do it?
 Each situation, each learner’s response to instruction, and each teacher is unique.
-For summer success, we encourage parents to develop a strategic plan in partnership with their school, child, and, possibly, private tutor.
-From camp to interactive museum tours to kitchen-lab science, there are tremendous enrichment and experiential learning opportunities.
+For summer success, especially this year, we encourage parents to develop a strategic plan in partnership with their school, child, and, possibly, private tutor.
+From camp to virtual field trips to kitchen-lab science, there are tremendous enrichment and experiential learning opportunities available.

-Students also need to practice sustaining attention, synthesizing information, and problem solving in more structured ways to avoid atrophy and allow for a fairly seamless transition back to school.
+During the summer, students also need to practice sustaining attention, synthesizing information, and problem-solving in more structured ways to avoid cognitive atrophy and allow for a fairly seamless transition back to school.
 Here are 5 tips for planning summer learning.
 The most important thing is to set yourself up for success.
 Choose from the suggestions below, commit to a schedule and hold strong.
 Follow your child’s lead, but insist on a minimum of 15 minutes for each activity to maintain stamina.
 But most importantly, have fun!

 1) Talk to your child’s teacher by early June.
 Prepare a friendly email or request a brief conference asking for recommendations of skills or concepts to work on during the summer.
 You might refer back to report card comments to confirm if certain skills were mastered.
 Also, confirm if there is any required schoolwork for the summer.
 Many schools ask students to read a certain number of books, to write book reports, or to complete math practice work over the summer.
 Book lists or summer packets may be available.